Volumio Turns Your Raspberry Pi Into A High Quality Stereo

 You then access the server through a slick web interface.
 A recent update just made this part of it nice and stable, so if you’ve been put off in the past, try it again.

-For example, on my PC, I use Ncmpcpp - a nerdy terminal based program.
+For example, on my PC, I use Ncmpcpp6 - a nerdy terminal based program.

-However, on my phone I use MPDroid, a much more accessible option.
+However, on my phone I use MPDroid7, a much more accessible option.
 It’s whatever floats your boat.

 Just look for stuff that works with MPD, and it’ll work with Volumio.